 - Barsch Inventory from Indiana University South Bend - provides an interactive survey to assess your preferred learning style

 - Index of Learning Styles Questionnaire from Barbara A. Soloman & Richard M. Felder at North Carolina State University - features a quiz that helps you determine what techniques or situations help you learn

-- Goals (PDF file) from Utah State University Academic Resource Center - features steps on how to plan and reach your educational goals
+- Goal Setting (PDF file) from Utah State University Academic Resource Center - features steps on how to plan and reach your educational goals

 - How to Beat Procrastination from Willamette University - includes realistic steps to take when trying to overcome this habit